 Confirmation of breakpoints in high coverage trios

-Breakpoint validation was performed using data for two trios sequenced with HiSeq 2500 at 60X coverage with 250 bp reads.
-The 8,943 deletions in our confident set were genotyped in trios by CNVnator, and when genotypes suggested the presence of deletions (estimated copy-number less than 1.5 or less 0.5, for diploid and haploid regions, respectively), corresponding breakpoints were selected for further investigation.
-Read pairs with coordinates in the 2 kbp vicinity of these regions were extracted from BAM files, and each was tested for an overlap at 3’-ends.
-If a suitable overlap was detected, the reads were merged into a long continuous (gapless) genomic fragment (see next section).
+Breakpoint confirmation was performed using data for two trios sequenced with HiSeq 2500 at 60X coverage with 250 bp reads.
+The 8,943 deletions in our confident set were genotyped in trios by CNVnator44, and when genotypes suggested the presence of deletions (estimated copy-number less than 1.5 or less 0.5, for diploid and haploid regions, respectively), corresponding breakpoints were selected for further investigation.
+Read pairs with coordinates in the 2 kbp vicinity of these regions were extracted from BAM files, and each pair was tested for an overlap at 3’-ends.
+If a suitable overlap was detected, the reads were merged into a long continuous (gapless) genomic fragment.

-The reads in the HiSeq 2500 data were 250 bp in length, with average insert size of ~400 bp (Fig. S9).
+The reads in the HiSeq 2500 data were 250 bp in length, with average insert size of ~400 bp (Fig. S13).
 This means that the reads in most read pairs significantly (50 bp or more) overlapped in sequence at 3’-ends.
 In our validation method, we merged overlapping read pairs to construct long genomic fragments.
 To merge a given pair aligned near deletion breakpoints, we needed to estimate the length of its overlapping sequence.
 We slid the 3’-ends of each read in a pair against each other starting from an overlap of 1 base and continuing up to 250 bases.
 For a given overlap of length n, we assumed a binomial distribution for the number of mismatches.
 We selected overlap lengths that minimized the p-value under this assumption, i.e., given k mismatches in a overlap of length n, the probability that at most k mismatches would occur by chance with the uniform probability for each mismatch of pmismatch = 0.75.
 We only considered merged read pairs that had mismatch counts less than 20% of overlap length, and p-values smaller than 10-10.
 We tested our approach by independently aligning overlapping reads and comparing these overlaps to those from alignment.
-Consistent overlaps were observed for 99.95% of read pairs (Fig. S10).
+Consistent overlaps were observed for 99.95% of read pairs (Fig. S14).
 Pairs of reads with identified overlaps were merged into genomic fragments, and bases in overlapping sequences were chosen by taking the base with the higher quality score at positions of mismatches.
 These genomic fragments were from 250 to 480 bps in length and of higher sequencing quality than either of the reads in the original pair alone.

 Using AGE23, we generated split-fragment alignments of such fragments around breakpoints and searched for breakpoint support the same way we did for contig alignment with AGE (see above).
 We considered breakpoints with such supporting reads as at least partially confirmed.
 We considered a given breakpoint to have perfect support if read alignments had breakpoint coordinates and micro-inserted sequences (if any) that matched exactly.
-A breakpoint was considered validated if the majority of split-fragment alignments consistent with the deletion matched the breakpoints perfectly.
+A breakpoint was considered confirmed if the majority of split-fragment alignments consistent with the deletion matched the breakpoints perfectly.
 We confirmed 3,034 (34%) breakpoint sequences perfectly, and for 423 (4.7%) more we observed slight differences in the sequence at breakpoints.